 Hebbian plasticity in parallel synaptic pathways: A circuit mechanism for systems memory consolidation

-Michiel Remme †, Urs Bergmann †, Denis Alevi, Susanne Schreiber, Henning Sprekeler †, Richard Kempter († equal contribution)
+Michiel Remme †, Urs Bergmann †, Denis Alevi, Susanne Schreiber, Henning Sprekeler *, Richard Kempter * (†,* equal contributions)

-Systems memory consolidation involves a transfer of declarative memories that initially depend on the hippocampal formation into long-term memory traces in neocortical networks.
-This consolidation process is thought to rely on replay of recently acquired memories, but the cellular and network mechanisms that mediate the memory transfer are poorly understood.
-Here, we suggest that systems memory consolidation could arise from Hebbian plasticity in networks with parallel synaptic pathways — two ubiquitous features of neural circuits in the brain.
-We explore this hypothesis in a computational model to illustrate how memories are transferred across circuits and why their representations could change.
-These modelling results are in quantitative agreement with lesion studies in rodents.
-A hierarchical iteration of the mechanism yields power-law forgetting — as observed in psychophysical studies in humans.
+Systems memory consolidation involves the transfer of memories across brain regions and the transformation of memory content.
+For example, declarative memories that transiently depend on the hippocampal formation are transformed into long-term memory traces in neocortical networks, and procedural memories are transformed within cortico-striatal networks.
+These consolidation processes are thought to rely on replay and repetition of recently acquired memories, but the cellular and network mechanisms that mediate the changes of memories are poorly understood.
+Here, we suggest that systems memory consolidation could arise from Hebbian plasticity in networks with parallel synaptic pathways—two ubiquitous features of neural circuits in the brain.
+We explore this hypothesis in the context of hippocampus-dependent memories.
+Using computational models and mathematical analyses, we illustrate how memories are transferred across circuits and discuss why their representations could change.
+The analyses suggest that Hebbian plasticity mediates consolidation by transferring a linear approximation of a previously acquired memory into a parallel pathway.
+Our modelling results are further in quantitative agreement with lesion studies in rodents.
+Moreover, a hierarchical iteration of the mechanism yields power-law forgetting—as observed in psychophysical studies in humans.
 The predicted circuit mechanism thus bridges spatial scales from single cells to cortical areas and time scales from milliseconds to years.